sebasmonia/dotfiles/README.md

 ## Keyboard config

 I have a pair of [Mistel MD770 Bluetooth](https://mistelkeyboard.com/products/94f05206cb24bbeeb103e664e89d7b98) keyboards (blue & brown switches).
-The most important configuration set directly in thekeyboards is remapping the right spacebar to control.
+The most important configuration set directly in the keyboards is remapping the right spacebar to control.

 The rest of the configuration is handled by [KMonad](https://github.com/kmonad/kmonad):